andriyko/sublime-robot-framework-assistant/README.md

 will go to the keyword source.
 Source of the keyword can locate in Robot Framework test data or in a Python library.
 Go to does not work on libraries written in other programming languages.
+* Pressing `Alt + Enter` or `Alt + Click` with mouse, on top of the resource or library import will open the imported resource or library file.
 * Pressing `Ctrl + Alt + Enter`or `Ctrl + Alt + Clicl` with mouse
 will display the keyword documentation.
 * Pressing `Ctrl + /` or `Ctrl + Shift + /` will togle comment on and off